Newton's 1st and 2nd Law

 Newton's Law tells us what happens when forces are unbalanced -> when there is a resultant force acting on an object.

-Newton’s Law states: the resultant force on an object is directly proportional to the acceleration, and inversely proportional to the mass.
-This can be written as an equation.
+Newton’s Law states that the resultant force on an object is directly proportional to its acceleration and inversely proportional to its mass.

 Formula:

-Example: a bicycle is carrying a person and all their camping kit, so it has a mass of .
-The thrust force on the bicycle is , and the resistive forces on the bicycle combine to .
+Example: A bicycle, person and all their camping kit has a mass of .
+The foward force on the bicycle from their legs is , and the resistive forces on the bicycle due to friction and air resistance combine to .

 Inertia is a measure of how difficult it is to change the velocity of an object.
 The greater the inertial mass, the harder it is to accelerate or decelerate the object.
 For example, an elephant has a much greater inertial mass than a mouse.
 If you kick a mouse, it will change velocity very quickly - if you kick an elephant - not so much!